Vumerity Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Serious side effects like a severe allergic reaction / angioedema; PML (progressive multifocal leukoencephalopathy) a rare brain infection that can lead to death; herpes zoster infections (shingles); other serious infections; decreases in your white blood cell count; liver or stomach problems.
-Your doctor may need to temporarily or permanently stop treatment with Vumerity if any of these side effects occur.
+- Serious side effects may occur, like a severe allergic reaction / angioedema (tissue swelling); PML (progressive multifocal leukoencephalopathy) a rare brain infection that can lead to death; herpes zoster infections (shingles); other serious infections; decreases in your white blood cell count; liver problems or more serious stomach problems.
+Your doctor may need to temporarily or permanently stop treatment with Vumerity if any of these side effects, or others, occur.

 - Certain simple blood tests are required before you start and during treatment to check your blood cell counts and liver.
 You may not be able to use this medicine if you have moderate to severe kidney problems.

-- You will start with a lower dose of Vumerity during the first week to help prevent stomach upset.
+- You will start with a lower dose of Vumerity during the first week to help prevent stomach upset side effects.
 In the second week, you can start the normal maintenance dose, but if you have trouble tolerating the medicine your doctor can adjust your dose.

 - It is not known if Vumerity is safe and effective in children.
 It is not known if it will harm your unborn baby if you are pregnant, although based on animal studies, it may cause fetal harm.